Nurikku/system-design/smart-client.md

-# system-design
-Glossary for certain system design keywords

-Smart client Load balancing
+# Smart client Load balancing

 A smart client load balancer is a type of load balancing algorithm that is used to distribute network traffic among multiple servers or resources in a network.
 It is typically used in distributed computing environments where multiple clients are connecting to a set of servers that provide a particular service or application.